leva13007/memora-cards-hub/qa_test-cases/UI/H2/TC-MC-0031-UI-H2-Desktop-LightTheme.md

 ## Edge Cases
 *(Not required for pass/fail, but recommended to observe)*

-- Adjust viewport around the desktop threshold (1192px ↔ 1194px) and confirm:
-	- ≥1193px uses 1.5rem from `--font-size-h-2`
-	- tablet range uses 1.25rem (to be covered in a separate Tablet test case)
 - Test long heading text that wraps to multiple lines and verify line-height and spacing remain visually consistent.
 - Verify that global theme toggling Light → Dark → Light correctly updates `--color-text` for H2 (even though this test focuses on Light theme, brief Dark check can reveal token wiring issues).